Manipur Kuki-Zo community

 Imphal: Kuki-Zo community members staged a massive public rally in Kangpokpi, Manipur, on Wednesday, protesting the arrests of Kuki-Zo Village Volunteers (KZVV) by the National Investigation Agency (NIA) and the Central Bureau of Investigation (CBI).

-Committee on Tribal Unity (CoTU), Kuki Inpi Sadar Hills, KSO Sadar Hills, SAHILCA, Kuki Women Union, and the Kuki Women Organisation for Human Rights (KWOHR) jointly organized the rally.
+Committee on Tribal Unity (CoTU), Kuki Inpi Sadar Hills, KSO Sadar Hills, SAHILCA, Kuki Women Union, and the Kuki Women Organization for Human Rights (KWOHR) jointly organized the rally.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!